-The Office of the Queensland Chief Entrepreneur “Adopt-a-Chief” program is an opportunity for Queensland based startups to leverage the practical knowledge and experience of the Queensland Chief Entrepreneur.
-The successful startup will have the opportunity to spend the day with The Chief to brainstorm ideas, solve challenges, ask specific questions and receive practical advice.
+The Office of the Queensland Chief Entrepreneur “Adopt-a-Chief” program assisted Queensland-based startups to leverage the practical knowledge and experience of the third Queensland Chief Entrepreneur, Leanne Kemp.
+The successful startup had the opportunity to spend the day with The Chief to brainstorm ideas, solve challenges, ask specific questions and receive practical advice.

-The first four rounds of the Adopt-a-Chief were hugely successful with She Maps, Sobah, Album Registry and Grow Logic as the first startups in the program to benefit from dedicated time with Queensland Chief Entrepreneur, Leanne Kemp.
+The first four rounds of the Adopt-a-Chief were hugely successful with She Maps, Sobah, Album Registry and Grow Logic as the first startups in the program to benefit from dedicated time Leanne Kemp.
 Find out more about the businesses below.

 Adopt-a-Chief Round 1, 2019